Hala531/data-analysis-zomato-sql/README.md

 growth_ratio --in this question i'll have each restaurant with month column, current_month_sales, last month_sales and growth ratio
 ORDER BY restaurant_id, month;
 ```
-**Q.12 Segmnt customers into 'Gold', 'Silver' groups based on their total spendings, label them as golds otherwise label them as silvers write a segment query to determine each segment's total number of orders and total revenu**
+**Q.12 Segment customers into 'Gold', 'Silver' groups based on their total spendings, label them as golds otherwise label them as silvers write a segment query to determine each segment's total number of orders and total revenu**
 ```sql
 SELECT
 cx_category,